Find answers and general information quickly about the sources report in HubSpot.General FAQs

 When you filter the sources report by subdomain, you'll only see contacts whose first session started on that subdomain.
 The total number of contacts in each of your subdomains will match the total number of contacts when you filter by All domains.

-Why does a contact have an original source of Email Marketing when they have never been sent an email?
+Why does a contact have an original source of Email Marketing when they have never been sent a marketing email?

-There are a few reasons why a contact who has never been sent a HubSpot email might have an original source of Email Marketing:
+There are a few reasons why a contact who has never been sent a marketing email from HubSpot might have an original source of Email Marketing:

 - The contact was forwarded the email from another contact and clicked on a link in the email to first visit your site.